EcoG-io/josev/README.md

 ## How to Contribute?

-You can contribute by raising issues for any bugs you find and providing pull requests.
+You can contribute by raising issues for any bugs you find and providing pull requests (PRs) to the repos mentioned before.
+Every PR will be audited by at least one member of the Switch team.
+On top of that a GitHub workflow is activated for each PR which runs tests and code quality checks like linting and code style.

 ## Questions/Issues